cashubtc/nuts/pol.md

 - **Description:** The mint has modified, deleted, or reordered past leaves.
 This changes the internal hashes/sums of the tree, violating the strict append-only prefix preservation property.
 - **Challenge Schema:**
-  The challenger presents two signed epoch manifests along with two valid inclusion proofs for the exact same `leaf_index` showing a mismatch.
+  The challenger presents two signed epoch manifests along with two valid inclusion proofs whose proof-derived positions are the exact same `leaf_index`, showing a mismatch.

   ```json
   {